k00mi/gitaly/doc/design_ha.md

 ### Distribution of reads

 Praefect supports distribution of read operations across Gitaly nodes that are configured for the virtual node.
-You can enable this feature with `distributed_reads_enabled = true` (disabled by default) in your configuration file.
+You can enable this feature with with `distributed_reads` feature flag (disabled by default).
 That means that RPCs marked with `ACCESSOR` option like [GetBlob](https://gitlab.com/gitlab-org/gitaly/-/blob/v12.10.6/proto/blob.proto#L16) will be redirected to the one of the up to date Gitaly nodes.